koka0012/PrintCost3D/README.md

-# PrintCost3D
+# 3DOrganizer
-This is a mobile application to calculate a cost of the 3D pieces.
+This is a software to organizer yours 3D Models, 3D Printers, Filaments, and others things.